Newrez Mortgage Rates

 Relocating to a different county or city is easy, but to consider relocating to a different state for the sake of lower mortgage rates is likely not a viable option.

 While there are many items at play regarding your mortgage rate, there are many factors that you can control.
 By working to improve the factors that you can control, you can often lower your mortgage rate by a significant amount; even dropping your rate by a quarter of a percent can save you tens of thousands of dollars during the course of repayment of your mortgage.
-As for the elements that you cannot control, you should take solace in the fact that many homebuyers around you are in the same boat.
+Check out what your mortgage savings could be with our calculator:

 There are a variety of loan types offered, each designed to suit different mortgage needs.
 Four of the most common types are: fixed rate mortgage, adjustable rate mortgage, FHA loans, and VA loans.
 Let’s briefly explain the latter two, and then focus on the former as a comparison.